 During an infrared inspection of a roof, thermal patterns associated with latent moisture will be influenced by the type of insulation present within the roofing system.
 Highly absorbent insulations such as perlite, wood fiber, and glass fiber will often exhibit board-stock patterns for wet insulation boards.
 They may also exhibit free-form thermal patterns for partially wetted insulation boards.
 Absorbent insulations that have become wet often produce well-defined, intense thermal patterns that are present for up to several hours after sunset.

 Roofs with low-absorbent insulations such as urethane, isocyanurate, and styrene will typically exhibit picture-frame thermal patterns caused by water collecting at the edges of insulation boards.
-They may also exhibit free-form thermal patterns for areas where water is located on top of insulation boards or in the case of spray applied polyurethane foam, limited to discrete pockets.
+They may also exhibit free-form thermal patterns for areas where water is located on top of insulation boards or in the case of spray-applied polyurethane foam, limited to discrete pockets.
 Thermal patterns for wet, low-absorbent insulation are usually less intense than those exhibited by absorbent insulations and may last only a couple of hours after sunset.

-There are many factors which influence thermal patterns across a roof.
+There are many factors that influence thermal patterns across a roof.
 Because a thermal imager is not a moisture meter, all thermal data must be verified through invasive testing.
 Such testing can consist of core samples or moisture meter readings obtained from a moisture meter equipped with a penetrating pin-type sensor.
 To help ensure inspection accuracy, invasive testing should be performed for areas of the roof exhibiting thermal anomalies as well as for areas with uniform thermal patterns.

 Conducting the Inspection

 In order to help ensure accurate data collection, subject roof surfaces should be clean and dry at sunrise on the day of the inspection.
 In most cases, infrared inspections of roofing systems are conducted after sunset following a clear day with little or no wind.
-The actual time at which an accurate infrared inspection can be commenced will depend upon a number of factors including, but not limited to: amount of solar loading during the daytime, rate of air temperature change in the afternoon, evening cloud cover, and wind speed at the time of the inspection.
+The actual time at which an accurate infrared inspection can be commenced will depend upon a number of factors including, but not limited to: the amount of solar loading during the daytime, rate of air temperature change in the afternoon, evening cloud cover, and wind speed at the time of the inspection.

-During the infrared inspection, thermal patterns which cannot be explained in terms of construction details, roof surface conditions, or external influences such as air exhausts are considered thermal anomalies.
+During the infrared inspection, thermal patterns that cannot be explained in terms of construction details, roof surface conditions, or external influences such as air exhausts are considered thermal anomalies.
 For walkover inspections, it is customary to outline the perimeter of thermal anomalies with spray paint and record them with the thermal imager.
 Should invasive verification be possible at the time of the infrared inspection, the thermographer can outline only those areas of the roof that are confirmed to contain wet insulation.

 For aerial inspections, thermal imagery is generally recorded to video files or to still images taken with the thermal imager.
 This imagery is then analyzed after the aerial mission has been completed.
 Areas of the roof found to contain thermal anomalies may then be invasively tested and a written report of findings compiled.

 Upon completion of an infrared inspection, it is customary to compile a written report of findings.
-Accepted industry practice and published standards require that the written report contain thermal images and corresponding daylight photographs along with a drawing showing the size and location of moisture suspect areas.
+Accepted industry practice and published standards require that the written report contains thermal images and corresponding daylight photographs along with a drawing showing the size and location of moisture suspect areas.

 Choosing the Proper Equipment

 During the past ten years, the cost of thermal imaging equipment has fallen drastically due to advances in technology.
-Once costing tens of thousands of dollars, thermal imagers have become quite affordable with entry level systems now priced at under $1000.
+Once costing tens of thousands of dollars, thermal imagers have become quite affordable with entry-level systems now priced at under $1000.
 Because the accuracy of an infrared inspection can be greatly influenced by the thermal imager utilized, it’s imperative to select the proper equipment.

-Another important consideration for equipment selection is imager wavelength.
-For walkover inspections of smooth surfaced roofs, a shortwave (2 – 5.6 microns) thermal imager is recommended in order to minimize reflections from nearby structures and the nighttime sky.
+Another important consideration for equipment selection is the imager wavelength.
+For walkover inspections of smooth-surfaced roofs, a shortwave (2 – 5.6 microns) thermal imager is recommended in order to minimize reflections from nearby structures and the nighttime sky.
 When present, such reflections can cause latent moisture to go completely undetected.
 The downside for shortwave thermal imagers is equipment cost.
 Compared to today’s longwave thermal imagers, shortwave systems can be quite expensive with new equipment exceeding $50,000 per imager.

 Aerial Versus Ground-Based Inspections

 Infrared inspections have been performed from manned aircraft for well over 30 years.
-Given the altitude that such missions are conducted from, thermal imagers were often high resolution units similar to those used by military and law enforcement personnel.
+Given the altitude that such missions are conducted from, thermal imagers were often high-resolution units similar to those used by military and law enforcement personnel.
 The resulting imagery was often remarkably clear and capable of detecting thermal anomalies measuring as little as one square foot in size.

 Advances in technology have allowed compact thermal imaging sensors to be paired with several types of lightweight drones.
 Drones equipped with thermal imagers allow for infrared inspections of roofing systems at a far lower cost than those operated from manned aircraft.
 Depending upon the aircraft and roofing system, it is often possible to inspect millions of square feet of roofing system in a single evening.